 Definitely do not use a shock collar in this manner.
 That will almost certainly backfire in so many ways and is entirely unnecessary.
 You can housetrain a puppy to eventually go to the bathroom three times a day in one spot, in relatively short order.
 It just requires a little while of working with your puppy based on what a puppy is capable of at different stages of puppyhood and some diligent supervision on your part.

 I confess that I’m pretty taken aback that somehow you’ve come across some advice recommending a shock collar for housetraining a puppy.
 Whoever advised you to do so knows far less about behavior modification than they think, and I’d advise you to ignore them in the future.

-I am attaching a free copy of my e-book on house training puppies.
-I’m also attaching a house training cheat sheet and a scheduling template to track your progress.
+I am sending you a private email and attaching a free copy of my e-book on house-training puppies, “How to Housetrain a Puppy in 5 Days or Less by John Wade”.
+I’m also attaching to the email my house training cheat sheet and a scheduling template so you can track your progress.
 Read it all and send me questions if you have them.